 The Upper Klickitat River raft trip and Tieton River rafting trip epitomize the class III rafting adventure.
 At certain flows, the Middle White Salmon River trip can also fit in here.
-Our multi-day trips on the Owyhee River and Lower Salmon are also class III.
+Our multi-day trips on the Owyhee River and Main Salmon River are also class III.

 Long, difficult rapids with constricted passages that often require complex maneuvering in turbulent water.
 The course may be hard to determine and scouting is often necessary.